Tiimber/terminal-notification/README.md

 **General**

-- Attach screenshots to this README.md
+- Try and mute much more output (sound playing in external players should be ignored from an terminal output point of view)
 - Fix so that groups isn't needed in patterns
 - More configuration options, eg. choose which configuration should apply to what command
-- Try and mute much more output (sound playing in external players should be ignored from an terminal output point of view)

 **Mac OS X**

+- Override to only use afplay instead of installing the sound to sound effects
 - Figure out why group ID isn't working for the notifications
 - Figure out if it's possible to configure how long time to show notifications